preactjs/preact-www/content/en/tutorial/04-state.md

 by `1` when a button is clicked.

-Since we used a function component in the previous chapter, it may be easiest to use Hooks, though you can pick whichever method of storing state you prefer.
+Since we used a function component in the previous chapter, it may be easiest to use hooks, though you can pick whichever method of storing state you prefer.

 <solution>